zephyrcore/MeetingTax/README.md

 them.
 If a person is fragmented most days, the meeting load itself is the problem, and the `load` and `recurring` reports point at what to cut.

+The data graphic below shows each person's longest focus block on the sample fragmented day against the threshold.
+Ada's bar is the one that falls short.

+![Horizontal bar chart of the longest daily focus block per person on
+2026-09-07: Ada 90 minutes below the 120 minute threshold, Bao 150 minutes, Chen
+180 minutes](docs/assets/focus-fragmentation.svg)

+## Recurrence support and its honest limits

+meetingtax expands the two recurrence frequencies that cover most standing meetings, and it refuses to guess at the rest.

+Supported and expanded: